Social Media is Killing the Individual

 This creates a huge problem.

-If these platforms only make money if we sell our time to them, they will make their platform as addicting as possible to get as much of our time as possible.
-As we saw in “The Social Dilemma,” many individuals who initially worked on the design of some of the most popular apps have come forward with concerns about this exact thing.
+If these platforms only make money when we sell our time to them, they will make their platform as addictive as possible to get as much of our time as possible.
+As demonstrated in “The Social Dilemma,” many individuals who initially worked on the design of some of the most popular apps have come forward with concerns about this exact thing.

 Falling prey to these micro-trends has created a culture where users lose their individuality to what these platforms sell.